maticnetwork/prover-cli/README.md

 ## Review Metrics
-Performance metrics are saved in metrics.csv in the current directory.
+CPU and memory metrics, per worker pod, are saved in metrics_{timestamp}.csv in the current directory.
 Each row contains a unique metric tagged by witness id

+## Performance Report
+A per witness summary performance report is auto-generated after each job, found at performance_report_{timestamp}.csv, detailing the avg and max CPU/memory used to prove each witness id

+## Plots
+A series of matplotlib visuals are auto-generated after each run, depicting the timeseries change of CPU/memory per witness id, per worker

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.